KendallP4299/TEPlus-Complement-Creator/README.md

 Armor, Toughness, and Knockback Resist are measured as a decimal. (ex.
 5.0, 2.3, and 0.4 respectively), if an armor piece doesn't have one of the three number values, just input 0.

-Presets
+# Presets
-=
 From the main menu, you'll see a Preset menu button.
 This is where you can load or delete any presets you have.
 The window next to the selection drop down provides a preview of what the preset has in it before you load it.
 A Save Preset button is always present at the bottom-left of the app.

 Currently the following presets are included:
   * Goober2
   * Impaled
   * Upgraded Netherite
   * Go Fish
   * Better Nether
   * Better End
 (For Go Fish: To get the vanilla rod to work on the table, you'll need to add "minecraft:fishing_rod")

+Due to file format changes of v2.0.0, if you are updating to a newer version, any preset made in a older version won't be compatible.
+**New Format Example:**
+  (Quotations Included!)

+  "betterend:aeternium_chestplate", 3.5, 9, 2

 More built-in presets will be added in the future.
-Due to file format changes of v2.0.0, if you are updating to a newer version, any preset made in a older version won't be compatible.
 If there are any more presets that you would like to see add by default, let me know!

-(Troubleshooting
-=
+# Troubleshooting
 A troubleshooting button is present on the main menu.
 If your complement isn't functioning properly when in-game, there could be one or more factors involved.
 These reasons could include: